Independent comparisonAll prices in AUD

 Which is better for in person payments?

 Square.
-It is built around the counter, with a flat 1.6% rate, a $65 reader and a full POS.
-Stripe does offer in person via Terminal at 1.7% plus $0.10, but its centre of gravity is online.
+It is built around the counter, with a flat 1.6% rate, an affordable entry reader and a full POS.
+Stripe does offer in person via Terminal at 1.7% plus a small fixed fee per transaction, but its centre of gravity is online.

 Do Square and Stripe charge monthly fees?

 No. Both are pay as you go with no monthly fee, no setup fee and no lock-in.
-You pay the per transaction rate plus any hardware, which starts at $65 for Square and from $89 for Stripe.
+You pay the per transaction rate plus any hardware, with Square the cheaper entry on hardware.
+See the comparison table above for current hardware costs in Australian dollars.

 Keep comparing